 “You could select a product set called “Running watches for greater than $50” for retargeting, and then show a product set called “Running watches for less than $50” to people if you know the running watches lead to more sales.”

 Creating your eCommerce Facebook Cross-Sell and Upsell Ads

-Here are some step by step instructions for creating these ads for your own campaign.
+Here is some step by step instructions for creating these ads for your own campaign.

 - First, head to ad creation.